Nike-Inc/cerberus/API.md

 ### Authenticate with Cerberus as an App [POST]

 This endpoint takes IAM ARN information and generates an base 64 encoded KMS encrypted payload of the below.
-The ARN if registered with an SDB will have kms decrypt permissions on the KMS key that the payload was enrypted with.
+The ARN if registered with an SDB will have kms decrypt permissions on the KMS key that the payload was encrypted with.

 + Request (application/json)

+    + Headers

+            X-Cerberus-Client: MyClientName/1.0.0

     + Body

             {
-                "account_id" : "123",
+                "account_id" : "123456789012",
                 "role_name": "web",
                 "region": "us-west-2"
             }